KobusSenpai/methematico/README.md

 # methematico:
-Basic card game I've learned in elementary.
+Simple card game I've learned in elementary.
-It's basicly a modified version of Poker Patience.
+It's basically a modified version of Poker Patience.
-You draw a card, place it on the grid, and try to form some basic poker hands, except, suits don't matter here.
+You draw a card, place it on the grid, and try to form some basic poker hands, except, suits don't play a role here.

 # Scoring: